Skip to main content

 For repeated pushback, link to What to Do When a Client Asks for a Discount.
 Next step: choose the tradeoff and request a revised scope.

 Do not imply every cross-border payment is straightforward.
 State who handles payment in your setup, you, your provider, or a merchant of record, and clarify that tax handling can vary by market, jurisdiction, and registration status.
-Add "Current VAT or tax threshold: [Add current threshold after verification]" only after verification.
+If a VAT or tax threshold affects the project, verify the current threshold from official source records before publishing it.

 Also state that authorization status can block payments: in some cases there is "no authorization in effect," some transactions are prohibited unless specifically authorized, and additional licensing can require a specific license.
 If a provider flags a country, party, or ownership issue, stop and verify authorization before booking the project.
 Next step: confirm billing country, entity details, and tax handling before issuing the contract.